 New political ideologies were emerging in the 1840s that would go on to influence the revolutions in 1848, withliberalism,radicalism, andnationalism being the principal opposition movements to European governments.

-Radicalism was even more loosely defined than liberalism, generally representing the coalition ofdemocrats andsocialists.[55][56]
-Radicals differed from moderate liberals in their support fordemocracy anduniversal manhood suffrage, extending the franchise to all adult men.[55]
-Both liberals and radicals shared in their opposition to "backwards" institutions, and especially in theiranti-clericalism, which was considered synonymous with liberal and left-wing thought, though radicals were notably more violent in their opposition.[57]
-While liberals were generally more concerned with political and legal reform and the expansion of civil liberties as the best means to achieve societal equality,[58] radicals placed greater weight on social reform, especially in relation to the "social question", or the question of how to address the growth and precarity of theworking poor.[55]
-Radicals were opposed to capitalist competition, which they considered responsible for various social ills, but were divided as to how to address it.[59]
-Radical democrats generally sought, as Sperber writes, "to rectify the disproportion between capital and labour" through regulation and state intervention, whereas socialists sought theabolition of capitalism andeconomic redistribution.[60]
-Both democrats and socialists were, however, united in their desire to overthrow the existing regimes through revolution.[56]
+Radicalism generally represented the loose and ill-defined coalition ofdemocrats andsocialists.[47]
+Radicals differed from moderate liberals in their support fordemocracy anduniversal manhood suffrage, extending the franchise to all adult men.[48]
+Both liberals and radicals shared in their opposition to "backwards" institutions, and especially in theiranti-clericalism, which was considered synonymous with liberal and left-wing thought, though radicals were notably more violent in their opposition.[49]
+While liberals were generally more concerned with political and legal questions and sought the expansion of civil liberties,[50] radicals placed greater weight on the "social question", or the question of how to address the growth and precarity of theworking poor in the capitalist economy.[51]
+Radicals were divided as to how to address the social question; Radical democrats generally sought, as Sperber writes, "to rectify the disproportion between capital and labour" through regulation and state intervention, whereas socialists sought theabolition of capitalism andeconomic redistribution.[52]
+Some radical democrats wereeconomic liberals who tended to support political reform, especially universal manhood suffrage, over economic reform, and did not support government intervention of any sort.[53][b]
+Both democrats and socialists were, however, united in their desire to overthrow the existing regimes through revolution.[54]

 "Nationalism" promoted the unity and primacy of people bound by some mix of commonlanguage,culture,religion, sharedhistory anddestiny, and immediategeography.[55]
 There were alsoirredentist movements.
 Nationalism had developed a broader appeal during the pre-1848 period, as seen in theFrantišek Palacký's 1836History of the Czech Nation, which emphasized a national lineage of conflict with the Germans, or the popular patrioticLiederkranz (song-circles) that were held across Germany: patriotic and belligerent songs aboutSchleswig had dominated theWürzburg national song festival in 1845.[56]